ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Implementing KIASU-BC {#implementing-kiasu-bc}

 This appendix provides a detailed guide for implementing the KIASU-BC tweakable block cipher.
 KIASU-BC is based on AES-128 with modifications to incorporate a tweak.
-For more information about the security properties of KIASU-BC, see {{KIASU-BC}}.

 ## Overview